DIY Nursery Decor Ideas

 DIY Shelving and Display Ideas to Showcase Your Handmade Touches

-Once you’ve added soft textiles and personalized wall art, DIY shelving is a beautiful way to display your favorite handmade pieces.
+Once you’ve added soft textiles and personalized wall art, DIY shelving becomes a beautiful way to display favorite handmade pieces.
 Simple floating shelves painted in warm white or blush make the perfect home for tiny fabric animals, framed prints, or sweet baby books that match your nursery’s color palette.
-If you’re decorating within a theme, such as butterflies, woodland, or vintage charm, you’ll find lots of coordinating inspiration on my nursery ideas page to help you curate a look that feels intentional and pulled together.
+For themed spaces—such as butterflies, woodland, or vintage charm—there’s plenty of coordinating inspiration on my nursery ideas page to help curate a look that feels intentional and pulled together.

 Painted brackets, lace-trimmed shelf liners, and little jars filled with craft supplies or keepsakes are simple touches that add personality without clutter.
 You can also repurpose small thrifted frames, wooden blocks, or lightweight pottery to create an eclectic, handmade gallery that feels warm and inviting.
 These tiny gestures encourage guests to lean in and look closer — that’s the magic of DIY.

-If you’re creating shelves above a dresser or changing area, take a peek at my DIY baby furniture ideas for ways to refresh and coordinate your painted furniture with your display pieces.
-Keeping a gentle flow between your shelves, dresser, and crib area makes the room feel thoughtfully designed.
+When shelves are placed above a dresser or changing area, the ideas shared on my DIY baby furniture ideas page offer helpful ways to refresh and coordinate painted furniture with display pieces.
+Maintaining a gentle flow between shelves, the dresser, and the crib area helps the room feel thoughtfully designed.

 Pretty DIY Baskets, Bins, and Nursery Organization Projects